 The Bureau of Labor Statistics defines a person as unemployed if he or she is not working but is looking for and available for work.
-The labor force is the total number of people working or unemployed.
-The unemployment rate is the percentage of the labor force that is unemployed.
+The labor force18 is the total number of people working or unemployed.
+The unemployment rate19 is the percentage of the labor force that is unemployed.

 To estimate the unemployment rate, government surveyors fan out across the country each month to visit roughly 60,000 households.
 At each of these randomly selected households, the surveyor asks about the employment status of each adult (everyone age 16 or over) who lives there.
 Many households include more than one adult; the survey gathers information on about roughly 100,000 adults.
 The surveyor asks if each adult is working.
 If the answer is yes, the person is counted as employed.
 If the answer is no, the surveyor asks if that person has looked for work at some time during the previous four weeks and is available for work at the time of the survey.
+If the answer to that question is yes, the person is counted as unemployed.
 If the answer is no, that person is not counted as a member of the labor force.
-Figure 20.8 "Computing the Unemployment Rate" shows the survey's results for the civilian (nonmilitary) population for November 2010.
+Figure 5.8 "Computing the Unemployment Rate" shows the survey's results for the civilian (nonmilitary) population for October 2008.
 The unemployment rate is then computed as the number of people unemployed divided by the labor force-the sum of the number of people not working but available and looking for work plus the number of people working.
-In November 2010, the unemployment rate was 9.8%.
+In October 2008, the unemployment rate was 6.5%.